ergochat/ergo/README.md

 [![Build Status](https://travis-ci.org/oragono/oragono.svg?branch=master)](https://travis-ci.org/oragono/oragono)

 Clone the appropriate branch.
+If necessary, do `git submodule update --init` to set up vendored dependencies.
 From the root folder, run `make` to generate all release files for all of our target OSes:
 ```
 make
 ```